Derek Denton: Australian and International Recognition of the Investigation

 Investigations in collaboration with Professor Wolfgang Liedtke of Duke University, USA (2011) examined gene expression in the hypothalamus of mice associated with Na appetite, and its abolition by rapid voluntary intake of salt solution before the time of significant absorption from the gut.
 Na deficiency caused up regulation of hypothalamic genes, including dopamine and cAMP regulated neuronal phosphoprotein 32 kDA (DARPP-32), dopamine receptors 1 and 2 and STEP.
 Administration of D1and D2 receptor antagonists reduced gratification.
 The gene sets were gene sets previously linked to addiction (opiates and cocaine).
 Salt appetite and gratification are evident in Metatheria (e.g. kangaroos) which evolved more than 100 million years ago, whereas drugs of addiction are recent.
 This raised the question whether contemporary hedonic indulgence and addiction has utilized ancient neural pathways and receptors of instinct processes, which may explain the many difficulties in treatment.

-From early studies on the organization of fluid control of the body, Denton’s investigations advanced to centre on the greatest challenge in biology.
-Consciousness has emerged during evolution because its advent gave very great survival value.
-The neural organization was honed on the anvil of natural selection.
-The primordial emotions are the subjective component of the instincts and represent an extremely powerful impetus orientated to a specific goal.
-Specific and innately programmed sensory signals act as the releasing mechanism which initiated the consummatory behaviour.
-William James in “Principles of Psychology” published a century ago said – “In speaking of instincts, it has been impossible to keep them separate from the emotional excitements which go with them.”
+Beginning with studies on the regulation of body fluids, Denton's later research focused on the evolution and biological basis of consciousness.
+His work proposed that consciousness evolved because it conferred a significant survival advantage, and that the nervous system was shaped through natural selection.
+He argued that the primordial emotions constitute the subjective component of instincts, providing a powerful motivational drive toward specific goals, and that innate sensory stimuli act as releasing mechanisms for instinctive consummatory behaviours.
+In developing these ideas, Denton drew on William James's The Principles of Psychology (1890), particularly James's observation that "it has been impossible to keep [instincts] separate from the emotional excitements which go with them."

 As well as the central issue of genetically programmed behaviour, Denton has studied also higher cognitive function in chimpanzees – explicitly self-awareness.
 Hitherto it was established by Gallup and others that chimpanzees used mirror reflections to examine otherwise visually inaccessible parts of the body e.g. genitalia or arm pit.

 The proposal is that you cannot use mirrors to do this unless you know who you are – i.e. you are self-aware.
 Denton has elaborated this by showing chimpanzees their reflection in distorting “circus mirrors” where they will appear either very fat, or very tall and thin – quite unlike any chimpanzee they had ever seen, or their own reflection as seen in a mirror.
 It emerged that the chimpanzees had the cognitive capacity to abstract.
 By swaying from side to side, they established that the distorted reflection moved contemporaneously with their own volitional movement.
 Thus it was themselves, and they rapidly lost interest.
 The observation focuses whether “cause and effect” was understood as a discernible natural law or reality of the external world by the animal brain.

 The Howard Florey Institute of Physiology and Medicine has been a leader in long-term survival experiments on large animals and was characterized by the National Institutes of Health Washington, as probably the best facility in the world for this type of experiment.